Antimicrobial Protection

 3. DIFFUSIVE TREATMENT

 Most diffusive treatments need to be done by aqueous mode although there are exceptions.
 The effect of diffusive treatment is measured by the inhibition zone.
 The test consists of counting the number of millimeters around a swatch of treated fabric left in a petree dish submerged in microorganism nutrient.
 The larger ’’growth free zone’’ the better the treatment is rated.
 This is however a debatable statement as a fabric may be 100% biocide while generating very little growth free zone simply because the active agent is not diffusive, it remains within the fabric.
 Diffusive treatments have a tendency to fade after washing as they escape from the fabric at each laundering.
-A good antimicrobial fabric should resist at the very least 10 launderings @ 50 0 C.
+A good antimicrobial fabric should resist at the very least 10 launderings @ 50 0 C. 3.1 Iodine: Iodine, part of the halogen family, was discovered by Comtois in 1811.
+Once dissolved in carbon tetra chloride it takes on a lovely purple color and is known as chloroform.
+For example, some of its isotopes help in the medical treatment of the thyroid gland.
+But what people understand from iodine is that it is used for wound disinfection.
+Triosyn Corporation developed encapsulated iodine enabling the active ingredient to be slowly released in pure biocide mode, killing the micro organism on contact.

 The fabrication mechanism involves the fusion, under high pressure and temperature, of iodine crystals with resin forming micro spheres held together by chemical links.
 It is exactly these chemical links that release iodine molecules in the presence of the microorganism; the iodine leaves the resin to move to the surface of the microbe’s protein which is more electrically charged.
 The iodine molecule removes the electron from the protein that becomes immediately sterile.
 One could call the process a chemical castration.